A Nuclear Interferometer for Ultra-Light Dark Matter Detection: Possible Realisations

-The interferometer sequence depicted in Fig.~\ref{fig:spacetime} involves (4$n$-3) $\pi$-pulses in total, all but 1 of which are intended to selectively interact with a single interferometer arm.
-Of these, there are 2 pulses which address an $l = 1$ velocity separation, 2 of which act on an $l = n$ velocity separation and a further 4 for each $l \in \{ 2,...,n-1\}$.
+The interferometer sequence depicted in Fig.~\ref{fig:spacetime} involves (4$n$-3) $\pi$-pulses in total, all but one of which are intended to selectively interact with a single interferometer arm.
+For $n= 2 $, all four selective $\pi$-pulses are of $\ell=1$ type.
+For $n>3$ the sequence will also involve selective pulses of higher $\ell$ in addition to eight $\ell=1$ pulses.
 In estimating the total degradation of the sensitivity due to $\pi$-pulse inefficiencies over the course of the interferometer sequence, we assume that the laser intensity used for each $\pi$-pulse takes its maximum value such that each pulse has as short a duration and thus high as efficiency as possible.
-In particular we note that for $l = 1 $ and $l = 2$ (the only pulse types required for an $n = 2$ LMT sequence), the minimum pulse durations are achieved at intensity ratios $I/I_{\textnormal{sat}}$ $\sim 25$ and $\sim 105$ respectively.
-We additionally assume that the intensity used for the central $\pi$-pulse which is designed to simultaneously interact with both arms is sufficiently high such that its duration is negligible with respect to $\tau$.
-The total probability of having undergone all the desired transitions at the end of the interferometer sequence is then: where $P_k$ denotes the maximum efficiency of a $\pi$-pulse that addresses a single interferometer arm at an $l=k$ velocity separation, obtained by evaluating Eq.~\ref{eq:piprob} at the maximum ratio of $\Omega/\Gamma_a$ according to Eqs.~\ref{eq:Iratio} and \ref{eq:omgam}.
+In particular we note that for $\ell = 1 $ type pulses the minimum pulse duration requires an intensity ratio of $I/I_{\textnormal{sat}}$ $\sim 105 $.
+The resulting pulse efficiency, obtained by evaluating Eq.~\ref{eq:piprob} at the maximum ratio of $\Omega/\Gamma_a$ according to Eqs.~\ref{eq:Iratio} and \ref{eq:omgam}, is $P_1 = 0.85 $.
+Although increasing the LMT order $n$ yields larger momentum separations between the interferometer arms and hence a greater interferometric response, this comes at the cost of requiring additional selective $\pi$ pulses, each of which induces substantial losses due to spontaneous decay.
+As a result, the total sequence efficiency falls rapidly with increasing $n$.
+For the $^{229}$Th transition this degradation more than offsets the benefit of larger momentum separations, making $n=2$ the optimal choice.\footnote{Note that it is necessary to have $n > 1$ in order that the atoms predominantly propagate in the ground state allowing for interrogation times that exceed the excited state lifetime.} We therefore restrict our attention to $n=2$ sequences, which involve just four $\ell =1$ selective $\pi$-pulses, in addition to a central `mirror' $\pi$-pulse which is intended to simultaneously address both arms.
+Assuming that the intensity used for this central pulse is sufficiently high such that its duration is negligible with respect to $\tau$, the total probability of having undergone all the desired transitions at the end of an $n=2$ sequence is:

-Given that the reduction in $\pi$-pulse efficiency is sizeable (e.g.\ $P_{1} \sim 0.73$), it is preferable to deploy as few LMT kicks as possible and we thus only consider $n = 2$.\footnote{Note that it is necessary to have $n > 1$ in order that the atoms predominantly propagate in the ground state allowing for interrogation times that exceed the excited state lifetime.}